shanto-swe029/2nd-Year-2nd-Semester/SWE 229 Algorithm Design and Analysis/readme.md

 <a href = "https://codeforces.com/blog/entry/22317"> Counting Numbe of Divisors in _O(n^(1/3))_ Complexity </a>

+Faster algorithm to check if a number is a prime : **Miller Rabin Algorithm**

 #### Code of Sum of Divisors:

 (...HW...)
 Using the method of phi function